zhXchD/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to list entries
-2. User uses the `findj` command with the given fields to search for
+2. User requests to search entries with some given fields
 3. IntelliJournal display a list of filtered entries

 **Extension**